fohfuu/fohfuu.github.io/illuminaughti-exposed-transcript.md

 ### Notes

-Based on the YouTube transcript, as it wasn't readable as a text document, and contained several errors (such as misheard words).
+_Based on the YouTube transcript, as it wasn't readable as a text document, and contained several errors (such as misheard words).
 Quotes describe what was displayed on screen.
 Italicised quotes are used for in-video captions._

-* TOC

-{:toc}
+* Placeholder for Table of Content (Must not be removed) <newline> {:toc}

 ### Introduction